 “I’ve educated myself about it and I feel like I’m armed a bit more.” - P8

 People can feel a greater sense of control through body literacy, because when they can attribute a biological change to menopause, they can a) seek appropriate resources and treatments, and b) manage its effect on their self image and social responsibilities.

 After 10 weeks of iterative research, we took what we learned and created 100 concepts.
 We went as broad as possible; from speculative designs such as a Google Map inspired exploration of the body to the quirky idea of a meno-gotchi to more conventional concepts such as a heat-sensing wearable.

 "It's helpful knowing that there’s a community going through the same thing and how they cope with menopause." - M4

 We narrowed down our concepts to four possible design directions.
 Each concept explored a different opportunity space within menopause: support from community, alleviating discomfort from signals, or personalized resources.

-We then interviewed five women for feedback on each concept.
+We then interviewed five people for feedback on each concept.

 A paid subscription service that provides personalized products to menopausal individuals.